catberry/catberry-uri/README.md

 var uri = new URI('http://user:pass@example.org:3000/some/path?some=value&some2=value#fragment');
 console.log(uri);
 ```
-And you will have such object
+And you will get such object
 ```javascript
 { scheme: 'http',
   authority: